HeatherLACole/Circle-U-CourseMapping/README.md

 # Circle-U-CourseMapping
-Webscraping programs tailor made for specific Circle U Universities course catalogues, so search for courses with a given keyword/s in the description.
+Webscraping programs tailor-made for specific Circle U University course catalogues, to search for courses with a given keyword/s in the course description.

 # Notes on setup and installations
 The following requires anaconda prompt and jupyter lab.